schul-cloud/PR-Changelog-Generator/README.md

 A GitHub Action to generate a changelog based on MongoDB date created by the PR Changelog Sender.

+If you use this action, you also need to setup the [schul-cloud/PR-Changelog-Sender](https://github.com/schul-cloud/PR-Changelog-Sender) action.
+Otherwise there will be nothing to generate the changelogs from.

+In a future release, it is planned to remove this dependency by fetching and parsing the PRs directly on Changelog creation.

 ## Inputs

 ### `mongo-uri`